In the last week, we have seen two examples of failed leadership out of the same industry – the airline industry.

 It is the culture that deals with the unexpected, not strategies and plans.

-Most of us do not have companies that exist in monopolies where we can abuse customers as they have no choice.
-Our clients are fickle, and a social media storm like the ones being experienced by Delta and United would put us out of business.
-Thus it is imperative that we teach our employees how to deal with the unexpected and give them the decision making authority to do it.
-They need to understand the objectives and the mission of the organization to ensure the decisions they take align with the company's goals, but mainly to ensure that when the unexpected happens, the whole place does not become the Titanic.
-Also, we need to teach them to how to keep customers happy.
+Most of us do not have companies that exist in monopolies, where we can abuse customers as they have no choice.
+Our clients are fickle, and a social media storm like those Delta and United experienced would put us out of business.
+Thus we must teach our employees how to deal with the unexpected and give them the decision making authority to do it.
+They need to understand the objectives and the mission of the organization to ensure the decisions they take to align with the company’s goals, but mainly to ensure that when the unexpected happens, the whole place does not become the Titanic.
+Also, we need to teach them how to keep customers happy.
 Ritz Carlton Hotels used to have a policy that anyone in a hotel, from the bellman up, was allowed to spend up to $1,000 no questions to cure a customer complaint.
-That built a reputation of fantastic service and guest satisfaction which Ritz still enjoys to this day and keeps customer returning.
+That built a reputation for fantastic service and guest satisfaction, which Ritz still enjoys to this day and keeps the customer returning.

-The US carriers will continue to provide inferior service, in the tradition of Basil Fawlty, until such times as competition threatens them into realizing it is the customer that matters, and good service is essential.
-However, until then, expect more incidents like we have seen over the last week because as any parent will know, without consequences, there is no change in behavior.
+The US carriers will continue to provide inferior service, in the tradition of Basil Fawlty, until such times as competition threatens them into realizing it is the customer that matters, and excellent service is essential.
+However, until then, expect more incidents like we have seen over the last week because, as any parent will know, without consequences, there is no change in behavior.